 - Execute GPU-based long-running training tasks, choosing between one-time or scheduled automated retraining

-- Deploy functions to a task queue with automated retries, callbacks, and task status query.
+- Deploy functions to a task queue with automated retries, callbacks, and task status queries.

-- Customize autoscaling rules, optimizing user waiting times.
+- Customize autoscaling rules to optimize user wait times.

 Cerebrium AI

-Cerebrium AI offers a diverse selection of GPUs, including H100’s, A100’s, A5000’s,with a total of over 8 GPU types available.
-Cerebrium allows users to define their environment with infrastructure-as-code and direct access to code without the need for S3 bucket management.
+Cerebrium AI offers a diverse selection of GPUs, including H100s, A100s, and A5000s, with a total of over 8 GPU types available.
+Cerebrium allows users to define their environment with infrastructure-as-code and to access code directly, without needing to manage S3 buckets.

 Fal AI

-FAL AI delivers ready-to-use models with an API endpoints to customize and integrate to customer apps.
+FAL AI delivers ready-to-use models with API endpoints for customization and integration into customer apps.
 Their platform supports Serverless GPUs, such as A100 and T4.

 Koyeb

-Koyeb is a serverless platform designed for developers to easily deploy applications globally, without the need of manage servers, infrastructure, or operations.
-Koyeb offers serverless GPU with Docker support and horizontal scaling for AI tasks like generative AI, video processing, and LLMs.
+Koyeb is a serverless platform designed to let developers easily deploy applications globally without managing servers, infrastructure, or operations.
+Koyeb offers serverless GPUs with Docker support and horizontal scaling for AI tasks such as generative AI, video processing, and LLMs.
 Its offer includes H100 and A100 GPUs with up to 80GB vRAM.

 Its pricing ranges from $0.50/hr to $3.30/hr, billed by the second.